 The standard workweek for full-time regular employees is currently 40 hours.
 Meal breaks are not counted in the 40-hour schedule.
-The regular workweek shall be Monday through Friday, with eEmployees' hours shall to be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission.-Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.
+The regular workweek shall be Monday through Friday, with eEmployees' hours shall to be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission. - Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.
 Supervisors will notify employees of their work schedule.

-As used in this handbook, "Regular Work Schedule" shall mean the days of the week and specific hours each day that an employee is assigned to work each week.
+As used in this Handbook, "Regular Work Schedule" shall mean the days of the week and specific hours each day that an employee is assigned to work each week.
 All Regular Work Schedules shall:

-- Be confirmed with the employee's immediate supervisor; and - Include core hours of operation of 9:30am through 3:00pm ET.
+- Be confirmed with the employee's immediate supervisor; and - Include core hours of operation from 9:30am through 3:00pm ET, unless an exception has been granted by the CEO.

-Flexible Time
+Flexible Time / Flextime

-Under the flextime policy, aAn employee may be permitted to start and end the workday at times that differ from the standard hours of operationemployee's Regular Work Schedule.
-Flextime schedules are at the discretion of management and must be approved in advance by the employee's immediate supervisor or the CEO.
-Flextime may be adjusted or rescinded if maintaining such a schedule does not meet the demands of the Authority's work.
-Flextime may be granted on a recurring basis or as a one-time event.
+Under the flextime policy, a An employee may be permitted to start and end theadjust their workday at to times that differ from the standard hours of operationemployee's Regular Work Schedule.
+Decisions regarding requests for Fflextime schedules are at the discretion of management.
+Flextime must be made up within the same pay period in which it occurs.